chrislloyd/gravtastic/README.md

     <%= image_tag @user.gravatar_url(:rating => 'R', :secure => true) %>

 That will show R rated Gravatars over a secure connection.
-If you have to use that in a heap of different places around your app, it could get quite boring typing all that out.
-How about we set the default Gravatar settings?
+If you find yourself repeating that all around your app, you can set the Gravatar defaults.
 In your model, just change the `is_gravtastic!` line to something like this:

     is_gravtastic :author_email, :secure => true,
                                  :filetype => :gif,
                                  :size => 120

 Now all your Gravatars will come from a secure connection, be a GIF and be 120x120px.
 The email will also come from the `author_email` field, not the default `email` field.
-Don't worry, your not locked into these defaults though: you can override them by passing options to `#gravatar_url` like before.
+Don't worry, you arn't locked into these defaults (you can override them by passing options to `#gravatar_url` like before).

-**Plain Jane Ruby**
+### Plain Ruby

 So you just have a regular ol' Ruby app?
 No Rails and ActiveRecord?
-Awwww...

     require 'gravtastic'
     class BoringUser